-Many people think cannoli is an Italian food, but it is actually from Sicily.
-A cannoli is a crust tube filled with a sweet ricotta cheese filling.
-Although the Sicilian cannoli are not flashy, the flavour speaks for itself.
-Never buy cannoli that are already made and on display.
-Normally Sicilian cannoli are made fresh when ordered with ricotta from the fridge to keep the tube crunchy.
+Many people think cannoli is Italian, but it is actually a Sicilian street-food speciality.
+Cannoli is a crust tube filled with a sweet ricotta cheese filling.
+Although the Sicilian cannoli isn’t flashy, the flavour speaks for itself.
+A word of advice: never buy cannoli that have already been made or on display.
+Normally, Sicilian cannoli are made fresh to order with ricotta from the fridge to keep the tube at the optimum crunch.

-Fried delicious rice balls that will ignite your taste buds.
-Arancine are breadcrumb-coated rice balls that are filled with an assortment of different ingrediants, but most usually meat and tomato sauce or ham and mozzarella.
-It is the perfect mixture of texture and flavour.
-Some places serve them baked instead of fried, which is a much healthier option.
-Arancine can be found in most bakeries and on the street.
+Arancini are fried rice balls of deliciousness that will ignite your taste buds.
+They’re breadcrumb-coated and filled with an assortment of ingredients – typically meat and tomato sauce or ham and mozzarella – and are the perfect mixture of texture and flavour.
+Some Sicilian street-food stalls serve them baked instead of fried, which is a much healthier option.

 One of the best Sicilian summertime snacks is a brioche con gelato.
-This wonderful ice cream sandwich puts traditional ice cream cookie or wafer sandwiches to shame.
-The brioche bread is light and fluffy but still strong enough to maintain the gelato.
-Be warned: the first time you eat brioche con gelato you will almost certainly make a mess, because the gelato is pouring out of the brioche.
-Sit down and enjoy it before the sun melts it!
-A good technique is to take small bites and use your tongue to mop up any run away gelato.
+This wonderful ice-cream sandwich puts traditional ice-cream cookie or wafer sandwiches to shame.
+The brioche bread is light and fluffy – while still strong enough to hold the gelato.
+Be warned: the first time you eat this indulgent treat, you will almost certainly make a mess as the gelato pours out of the brioche – it’s best to sit down and enjoy it before it melts.

-This is a street food you can find on the corner of most places in Sicily.
+This is a Sicilian street food you can find on the corner of most places across the island.
 It is a bread bun filled with lamb spleen and lungs.
-The meat is cooked in its own fat or lard, and stirred for a while after someone has ordered it, giving it a good hearty flavour.
+The meat is cooked in its own fat or lard and stirred for a while after someone has ordered it – giving it a good hearty flavour.
 It is a ritual, so have patience.
-Normally it is served with lemon or mozzarella cheese on top.
+Traditionally, it’s served with lemon or mozzarella cheese on top.

-In English, ‘carne di cavallo’ means ‘horse meat’.
-This is quite a delicacy in Sicily, and in other parts of Europe.
-It may be hard for many horse-lovers to try this, but it is one of the best meats in the world.
-It comes in many styles including hamburgers, sausages, fillets and even whole hearts.
-An easy way to start out is with horse burgers because it resembles beef.
-The burgers and sausages are tender and juicy, sometimes filled with a mixture of mozzarella, pepper and salt.
+In English, carne di cavallo translates to horse meat.
+Try not to be alarmed – it’s quite the delicacy in Sicily and other parts of Europe.
+It may be hard for many horse lovers to try this, but it is considered one of the best meats in the world.
+It comes in many styles, including hamburgers, sausages, fillets – and even whole hearts.
+An easy way to start is with horse burgers because it resembles beef – the burgers and sausages are tender and juicy, sometimes filled with a mixture of mozzarella, pepper and salt.

-Another wonderful recipe brought to Sicily by the Arabs, caponata is mainly made from eggplants.
-Depending on the region of Sicily, different ingredients are added, such as capers or swordfish.
-This Sicilian food has a slightly bitter flavour.
-It is delicious to eat as a main dish or as an appetiser.
-It can also be chilled for a nice summertime dish.
+Another wonderful recipe brought to Sicily by the Arabs is caponata – a savoury dish mainly made from aubergine.
+Depending on the region of Sicily, different ingredients are added – such as capers or swordfish.
+This Sicilian dish has a slightly bitter flavour and is delicious eaten as a main meal or as an appetiser.
 For a more exotic taste, try adding a small amount of dark chocolate on top.